farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-0-Intro-to-OCP.md

 This makes our system robust to change and powerful to reuse.

 ## Up next
 Components can offer this parameter-like open-closed flexibility many ways.
-First we'll cover approaches [with data](../TODO.md), then [with behaviors](../TODO.md), and [with whole systems](../TODO.md).
+First we'll cover approaches [with data](./2022-09-16-1-OPC-through-Data.md), then [with behaviors](./2022-09-16-2-Flexible-Behavior.md), and [with whole systems](./2022-09-16-3-OCP-as-architecture.md).
+We'll also look at some [examples that might look like OCP, but fail to deliver the expected value](./2022-09-16-4-OCP-anti-examples.md).